with Philippa Hogg in collaboration with The Koppel Project

 An installation, socially distant pop up performance and film project.

-The arts in the UK hasn't necessarily ever been, but definitely isn't in the best of positions right now.
+The arts in the UK hasn't necessarily ever been, but definitely wasn't (and still isn't) in the best of positions right in Summer 2020.
 Particularly live theatre, and the creation of new theatre.

 In June 2020, The Koppel Project had to move 70+ artists out of their Soho Studios building in order for it to be torn down to make space for yet another luxury hotel.

 We thought it was the perfect symbol for CAPITALISM.

 Driven by the need to reignite the importance of human connection, togetherness and community following the time of isolation covid-19 brought with it, we put together an installation, socially distanced pop up performance & film project.